KILTprotocol/docs/docs/develop/03_workshop/05_claimer/index.md

   └─ claimer/ # all claimer code
     ├─ createClaim.ts # creates a claim
     ├─ createPresentation.ts # creates a presentation for verifiers
-    ├─ generateKeypairs.ts # create keypairs for the light DID
-    ├─ generateLightDid.ts # create the light DID for the claimer └─ generateRequest.ts # create the request for attestation that is sent to the attester
+    └─ generateCredential.ts # create the credential object that is sent to the attester for attestation ├─ generateKeypairs.ts # create keypairs for the light DID ├─ generateLightDid.ts # create the light DID for the claimer
 ```